cabp393/chilean-birds/species/black-browed-albatross.md

 ## FOOD

-Mainly fish and crustaceans; also squid, octopus, carrion, waste thrown by boats, insects
+Mainly fish and crustaceans; also squid, octopus, carrion, waste thrown by boats, insects.

 ## REPRODUCTION